vijaygupta18/Hacktober-2020/README.md

 # Hacktober-2020

-## Give a star 🌟 for supporting.Get your projects merged quickly on valid pull requests.
+## Give a star 🌟.
+Get your projects merged quickly on valid pull requests.
 ## Happy coding

 - Anyone can add any type of html-css web page depends on you.